 Children learn that evolutionary taxonomy is the most modern way of grouping organisms.
 They learn that it is a development of Linnaeus' system, but is superior because it shows how closely organisms are related to each other.
 Children group 5 mammals (including homo sapiens) into an evolutionary diagram.
 They use this to explain how closely related the other 4 mammals are to modern humans.
 They work out the binomial (genus-species) name for each organism.

-Children learn that a dichotomous classification key has exactly two answers to each question.
-They use the 6 pictures of animals provided to create their own dichotomous classification key.
+Children use the 6 pictures of animals provided to create their own dichotomous classification key.
 Children discuss why some classification questions are better than others.

-Children learn that one way of identifying trees is by examining their leaves.
-They learn terms used to describe leaves, such as pinnate, palmate, simple, compound and lobed.
-Children look at the leaves of 5 different British trees and identify them using a dichotomous key.
+Children look at the leaves of 5 different trees common to the British isles and identify them using a dichotomous key.
 They discuss which of these trees they have seen in the local area.

 Children choose 4 different local micro-habitats to investigate.
 They predict and then observe which types of invertebrate they might find in each micro-habitat, using the arthropod identification key provided.
 Children record their results in a table and then transfer their results to a bar chart.
 They discuss which micro-habitat is most diverse in terms of invertebrate population.

 I can identify trees in the local environment.

 Children choose an area in the local environment to study.
 Using the tree classification key provided, children complete a tally chart showing the frequency of each type of tree in the local area.
 They transfer their results to a bar chart.